UnitVectorY-Labs/authzjwtbearerinjector/README.md

 There are multiple ways to configure `authzjwtbearerinjector` using a YAML configuration file, environment variables, or Envoy Proxy route metadata.
 If the same configuration parameter is provided multiple ways the following order of precedence is used: configuration file used first, environment variables overwrite configuration file, and route metadata overwrites everything else.

+The config YAML file by default is loaded in from `/app/config.yaml` in the Docker image and can be injected to that location.
+The location of the config file can be overridden by setting an alternative path the the envirionment variable `CONFIG_FILE_PATH`.

 The following parameters must be configured with either the YAML configuration or environment variables and are mandatory for the service to start.

 | YAML Parameter         | Environment Variable    | Description                                                            |